thezainuddin/platform-interview/README.md

 - 🚨 All environments (including staging) should be created when you run `vagrant up` and the apps should print `service started` and the secret data in their logs 🚨
 - Structure your code in a way that allows engineers to run different versions of services in different environments

-### Should Nots
-- Use tools that extend Terraform such as Terragrunt